Dr. Sarah Ghabrial, PhD

-Through a SSHRC Postdoctoral Fellowship, which I held at Columbia University (2015-2017), I have been engaged in new research that traces the creation, administration, and demise of the "repressive tribunals" in colonial Algeria (1902-1931), a special criminal jurisdiction where summary justice was dispensed to Muslim subjects.
-This project aims, among other things, to bring archival depth to broad discussions on the relationship between race, law, security, counterinsurgency, and exception.
-In turn, and developing out of these interests, I am beginning to work on a new project that deals with the criminalization of mobility and the formation of modern (colonial and postcolonial) border-policing regimes in the Mediterranean.
+Prior to joining the Concordia History Department, I held a SSHRC Postdoctoral Fellowship at Columbia University (2015-2017), where I was engaged in new research tracing the creation, administration, and demise of the "repressive tribunals" in colonial Algeria (1902-1931), a special penal jurisdiction where summary justice was dispensed to Muslim subjects.
+This project aims, among other things, to bring archival depth and transnational scope to discussions on the relationship between race, law, security, counterinsurgency, and exception.

 Europe and Islam

 The Maghreb / Mediterranean World (1800-present)

 sociolegal studies of colonialism and 'race' through attention to permanent states of exception, space, violence, and social death

 Islamic law since the 19th c. (social and subaltern histories of 'reform')

 “Illegible Allegations: Navigating the Meanings of Rape in Colonial Algeria,” Special Issue: Women’s Lives in Colonial and Postcolonial Maghrib, Etty Terem (ed.), French Politics, Culture, & Society 39:1 (Mar 2021): 59-82.

 “Introduction,” Special Section: Race, Law, and Exception, Comparative Studies of South Asia, Africa, and the Middle East 40:2 (August, 2020): 225-229.